 “Yeah, well.”
-Nathan said.
+Molly said.
 “Magic.”
 We all snorted into our food at this.

 I didn’t ask Marianna or Rae who’s Bludger it was, but I suspected Rae.
 Marianna was a better aimer than Rae, while Rae had the strength to make the Bludger go far.
 That’s why Marianna was offence and Rae defense.
 I think it was an accident on Rae’s part, but it didn’t hurt that I had just yelled at her, either.